Harsha1115/ML-disaster-tweets/README.md

 #  **Final Note**

-This repository now contains the complete work for both Update 1 and Update 2.
-Across the project, I explored the dataset, performed thorough EDA, built a baseline TF-IDF model, fine-tuned a single-task DistilBERT model, and finally implemented a multi-task DistilBERT model with an auxiliary length-bucket prediction task.
-All training results, graphs, confusion matrices, metrics, and notebooks have been saved in an organized folder structure.
-The models show clear improvement from baseline to transformers, and the multi-task version demonstrates stable training and richer text understanding.
-The project is fully completed, documented end-to-end, and ready for final evaluation.
+This repository now captures the full progress of both Update 1 and Update 2 in one place.
+The work started with exploring the disaster-tweets dataset, cleaning the text, and building a strong baseline using TF-IDF and Logistic Regression.
+After that, the project moved into transformer-based modeling by fine-tuning DistilBERT, which already gave a clear improvement over the baseline.

+In Update 2, the model was enhanced further by introducing a multi-task learning setup, where the network learned tweet classification along with an auxiliary length-bucket prediction task.
+This helped the model learn better text representations and resulted in smoother, more stable training across epochs.

+All graphs, metrics, reports, and notebooks have been saved neatly in the repository, matching a clean, reproducible project workflow.
+With both updates completed, the project is now fully ready for evaluation, showcasing a complete pipeline from EDA to advanced transformer modeling.

 ---